Faiza Haroon, MACP, RP

 My Healing Journey

-My name Faiza traces its roots to Arabic origin and translates to the “holder of wisdom and knowledge.”
+My name, Faiza, is of Arabic origin and translates to “holder of wisdom and knowledge.”
 I have been called an old soul for as long as I can remember.

-I was born in Pakistan with a sense of empathy for humankind as I witnessed various traumatic events, poverty, and systems of oppression such as patriarchy, exploitation, physical, and sexual violence, powerlessness, and marginalization.
+Born in Pakistan with a deep sense of empathy for humankind and human suffering, I witnessed trauma, poverty, and systems of oppression – patriarchy, exploitation, physical and sexual violence, powerlessness, and marginalization.

 Thankfully, my family moved to Canada in an attempt to begin a life in a just and democratic society.
 Unfortunately, trauma moved with us.

-It took intentional time and effort to begin putting the pieces together, heal, create self-awareness, learn and unlearn parts to include in my identity and sense of Self.
+It took intentional time and effort to begin putting the pieces together, healing, creating self-awareness, and learning and unlearning parts to include in my identity and sense of Self.

 Why I became a Therapist?